DevExpress/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/85 Angular Change Detection Specifics.md

 1. The `getColumns()` function returns an array.
 1. The array gets assigned to the `columns` property.
 This activates change detection.
 1. When comparing the old and new `columns` values, the change detection mechanism calls `getColumns()` again and receives a different array.
-1. The array gets assigned to the `columns` option, and the cycle repeats infinitely.
+1. The array gets assigned to the `columns` property, and the cycle repeats infinitely.

 To workaround this behavior, do one of the following: